OrchardCMS/OrchardCore/src/docs/reference/modules/Sms.Azure/README.md

 | `DefaultAzure` | This provider sets default Azure Communication Service configurations for all tenants.|

-## **Default Azure Communication SMS** Provider Configuration
+## **Default Azure Communication** Provider Configuration

-You may configure the **Default Azure Communication SMS** using any configuration provider via the following settings:
+You may configure the **Default Azure Communication** using any configuration provider via the following settings:

 ```json
 "OrchardCore_Sms_AzureCommunicationServices": {